ezejerez/mercadopago-checkout-api-integration/README.md

-# MERCADOPAGO CHECKOUT API INTEGRATION
+# MercadoPago CheckoutAPI Integration

 ## Getting Started

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.

-This project use pnpm for manage dependencies:
+This project use pnpm for managing dependencies:

     npm install -g pnpm